LanguageTechnologyLab/MultiLex-PT/README.md

 ## Use in Python

-You can load the dataset into your prefered IDE via the following code.
+You can load the dataset into your preferred IDE via the following code.

 ```
 import pandas as pd